jcolag/entropy-arbitrage/2022-11-10-neutral-zone.md

  > **DATA**: His name is Ralph Offenhouse, age fifty-five, occupation financier.

-You might recognize Offenhouse as [Mark Richman](https://en.wikipedia.org/wiki/Peter_Mark_Richman), who appeared almost everywhere on television for decades, but probably most prominently as Reverend Snow on **Three's Company**.
+You might recognize Offenhouse as {% wiki Peter_Mark_Richman|Mark Richman|en %}, who appeared almost everywhere on television for decades, but probably most prominently as Reverend Snow on **Three's Company**.

  > **DATA**: By your calendar two thousand, three hundred sixty-four.